-D269 - Composition: Writing with a Strategy - Welcome to Composition I: Writing with a Strategy!
-In this course, you will focus on three main topics: writing strategies, writing style, format and grammar, and editing and revising text.
-This course consists of an introduction and five sections aligned to the three main topics.
-The sections address understanding purpose and audience, writing strategies and techniques, format, style, structure, and grammar, editing and revision strategies, and constructive feedback.
+D269 - Composition: Writing with a Strategy - Welcome to Composition: Writing with a Strategy!
+In this course, you will focus on three main topics: understanding purpose, context, and audience, writing strategies and techniques, and editing and revising.
+In addition, the first section, will offer review on core elements of the writing process, cross-cultural communication, as well as working with words and common standards and practices.
 Each section includes learning opportunities through readings, videos, audio, and other relevant resources.
 Assessment activities with feedback also provide opportunities to check your learning, practice, and show how well you understand course content.
-Because the course is self-paced, you may move through the material as quickly or as slowly as you need to gain proficiency in the five competencies that will be covered in the final assessment.
+Because the course is self-paced, you may move through the material as quickly or as slowly as you need to gain proficiency in the seven competencies that will be covered in the final assessment.
 If you have no prior knowledge or experience, you can expect to spend 30-40 hours on the course content.

 D270 - Composition: Successful Self-Expression - Welcome to Composition: Successful Self-Expression!
-In this course, you will focus on three main topics: writing in the workplace, support with resources, and writing an appropriate message.
-This course consists of an introduction and seven sections aligned to the three main topics.
-The sections address cross-cultural communication, professional writing, valid and reliable sources, references, supporting a position, communication approaches, and self-expression.
+In this course, you will focus on four main topics: professional writing for a cross-cultural audience, narrowing research topics and questions, researching for content to support a topic, and referencing research sources.
 Each section includes learning opportunities through readings, videos, audio, and other relevant resources.
 Assessment activities with feedback also provide opportunities to check your learning, practice, and show how well you understand course content.
 Because the course is self-paced, you may move through the material as quickly or as slowly as you need to gain proficiency in the seven competencies that will be covered in the final assessment.
 If you have no prior knowledge or experience, you can expect to spend 30-40 hours on the course content.
+You will demonstrate competency through a performance assessment.
+There is no prerequisite for this course and there is no specific technical knowledge needed.

 D276 - Web Development Foundations - Web Development Foundations introduces students to web design and development using HTML, XML, and Cascading Style Sheets (CSS), the foundational languages of the web.
 This course also covers how to troubleshoot problems using developer tools and integrated development environments commonly employed in web development.
 There are no prerequisites for this course.
+D277 - Front-End Web Development - Front-End Web Development builds upon web design and development skills to teach students how to organize websites with navigational schemes and create reactive user web interfaces using cascading style sheets (CSS).
+In this course, students will implement data entry and data storage capabilities in a web design, as well as implement best practices in design, including user-centered design and usability.
+Web Development Foundations is a prerequisite for this course.